Cardinals vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner will look for his fourth straight game with a hit in this contest.
-In his last five games he is batting .273 with two doubles, two triples, a home run and seven RBI.
+- Hoerner has picked up at least one hit in four straight games.
+During his last five outings he is hitting .217 with a double, two triples, a home run and five RBI.

 Hoerner Recent Games